vtex/faststore/packages/gatsby-plugin-cms/README.md

 > Note that every entry in `components` must have a corresponding entry in `schemas`.

 ### Adding content types
 To add your components to the CMS interface you will need a content type.
-Content types defines the page structure and they are those who you will be able to edit in the CMS interface.
+Content types define the page structure and they are those who you will be able to edit in the CMS interface.
 To export a content type, just:

 ```